 If you have property back at your home country, you can rent it out through platform such as Airbnb, HomeAway or Booking.
 Since you’ll be away most of the time, you can entrust the management of your rental to AirSorted, a startup specializing in the promotion and cleaning of your rental property.
 They will do everything from checking in guests to tending to their every need while you are away, for a small percentage of the profit.
 An excellent way to fund your travels without sweating too much.

 Start an online business

 Starting an online business is not easy, but can be incredibly rewarding in the long run.
-Nowadays you can even start online shops without holding any physical inventory (dropshipping) and simply turn in a profit by remarketing.
+Nowadays you can even start online shops without holding any physical inventory (dropshipping or affiliate marketing) and simply turn in a profit by remarketing.
 You can even provide services to customers from all over the world or even distribute software you have created.
 The possibilities are endless, but there is no quick way to make a business profitable: you have to put in the work, but the results may surprise you.

 Here are some resources to help you with starting an online business: